LimJY03/SyntaxComparison/01. Variables and Datatypes/README.md

 ## **Java**

-In `java`, we will need to declare the variables and constants before assigning values to them, by using their datatype.
+In `Java`, we will need to declare the variables and constants before assigning values to them, by using their datatype.
 We will use the it to specify the datatype of variables and constants, and the keyword `final` is used to declare a constant.

 ```java
 int numbers = 5;